Charles Theodore, Elector of Bavaria: Rule as elector of Bavaria

-Charles Theodore never became popular as a ruler in Bavaria according to his critic Lorenz von Westenrieder.
-He attempted, without success, to exchange the ducal lands of Bavaria for the Austrian Netherlands and a royal crown, and he never managed to control the mounting social tensions in Bavaria.
+Charles Theodore never became popular as a ruler in Bavaria, according to his critic Lorenz von Westenrieder.
+He attempted, without success, to exchange the electoral lands of Bavaria for the Austrian Netherlands and a royal crown, and he never managed to control the mounting social tensions in Bavaria.
 After a dispute with Munich's city council, he even moved the electoral residence in 1788 to Mannheim but returned only one year later.

 In 1785, he appointed the American Loyalist exile Benjamin Thompson as his aide-de-camp and chamberlain.
-Over the next 11 years, Thompson reformed the army and many aspects of the state, rising to high ministerial rank with Charles Theodore's backing, and becoming Count von Rumford.
+Over the next 11 years, Thompson reformed the Bavarian Army and many aspects of the state, rose to high ministerial rank with Charles Theodore's backing and became Count von Rumford.

 Charles Theodore is also known for disbanding Adam Weishaupt's order of the Illuminati in 1785.

-In 1794, the armies of revolutionary France occupied the Duchy of Jülich, in 1795 they invaded the Palatinate, and in 1796 marched towards Bavaria.
+In 1794, the French Revolutionary Army occupied the Duchy of Jülich; in 1795, they invaded the Palatinate; and in 1796, they marched towards Bavaria.
 Charles Theodore begged Francis II for help that would have made Bavaria a puppet state of Austria.
 When he died of a stroke in Munich in 1799, the population in Munich celebrated for several days.
 He is buried in the crypt of the Theatinerkirche in Munich.

-Despite the mutual dislike and distrust between the Duke and his Bavarian subjects, Charles Theodore left a distinctive mark on the city of Munich: it was during his reign that the English Garden, Munich's largest park, was created, and the city's old fortifications were dismantled to make place for a modern, expanding city.
+Despite the mutual dislike and distrust between the elector and his Bavarian subjects, Charles Theodore left a distinctive mark on the city of Munich.
+It was during his reign that the English Garden, Munich's largest park, was created, and the city's old fortifications were dismantled to make place for a modern, expanding city.
 One of Munich's major squares, Karlsplatz, is named after Charles Theodore.
 Munich natives, however, seldom use that name, calling the square instead Stachus, after the pub "Beim Stachus" that was located there until construction work for Karlsplatz began, mainly because Charles Theodore, as noted above, never enjoyed the popularity in Bavaria that he enjoyed in the Palatinate.

 Character

 Charles Theodore was more interested in arts and philosophy than in politics.
-Victorian historian Thomas Carlyle referred to him as a "poor idle creature, of purely egoistical, ornamental, dilettante nature; sunk in theatricals, bastard children and the like; much praised by Voltaire, who sometimes used to visit him; and Collini, to whom he [Charles Theodore] is a kind master."
+The British Victorian historian Thomas Carlyle referred to him as a "poor idle creature, of purely egoistical, ornamental, dilettante nature; sunk in theatricals, bastard children and the like; much praised by Voltaire, who sometimes used to visit him; and Collini, to whom he [Charles Theodore] is a kind master."

 The French foreign minister, Charles Gravier, comte de Vergennes, knew him and described his foibles even more succinctly: